-Since I started taking Maca, I no longer experience physical pain before my cycle, and I do not have what I’d like to describe as ‘crazy hormonal’ issues that I used to.
-My emotions have simmered down quite a bit, and I actually don’t mind getting out of bed in the days leading up to my cycle.
-I can feel the difference in my mood and energy levels every day.
+Since I started taking Maca, I no longer experience physical pain before my cycle nor do I have the hormonal issues that I used to.
+My emotions have simmered down quite a bit, and it is a lot easier for me to function in the days leading up to my cycle.
+I can feel the difference in my mood and energy levels each day.
 I must admit, before taking Maca, I was a skeptic.
-Adding Maca root to my diet has by far been one of the best decisions I’ve made as an adult for my overall health.
-If you’re dealing with any of the issues that I’ve mentioned here, I’d like to personally tell you this super food changed my life for the better.
+Adding Maca root to my diet has by far been one of the best decisions I have made as an adult for my overall health.
+If you are dealing with any of the issues that I have mentioned here, I would like to personally tell you this superfood changed my life for the better.
 GET YOU SOME MACA!

 **Be sure to consult with your physician before adding Maca to your diet.**

 Have you used Maca before?
 If so share your methods in the comments below.